dominiquedevriese/ogp-notes/modular_effects.md

     }
 }
 ```
-We can easily instantiate a client class like `BusinessLogic` with a different implementation of `Log` by providing it to the constructor.
+We can now easily instantiate a client class like `BusinessLogic` with a different implementation of `Log` by providing it to the constructor.
 In fact, several instances of the class can use different implementations of `Log`.

 Implementations of effect interfaces may also be parameterized.